UWPCE-PythonCert/IntroToPython-2014/_sources/session05.txt

        ....:     print(a)
        ....:

-This makes sense: maybe you'd pass in a list, but the default is an empty list.
+This makes sense: maybe you'd pass in a specific list, but if not, the default is an empty list.

 But: